Passengers airlifted from cruise ship stranded off Norway

 Viking’s operational headquarters, located in Basel, Switzerland, did not respond when contacted by telephone.

-Reporting by Terje Solsvik and Gwladys Fouche; Editing by Alexander Smith and Angus MacSwan
+Additional reporting by Stine Jacobsen; Editing by Alexander Smith and Angus MacSwan